redpanda-data/connect/docs/processors/README.md

   processors: []
 ```

-Conditional is a processor that has a list of child 'processors',
+Conditional is a processor that has a list of child `processors`,
-'else_processors', and a condition.
-For each message if the condition passes the
+`else_processors`, and a condition.
+For each message, if the condition
-child 'processors' will be applied, otherwise the 'else_processors' are applied.
+passes, the child `processors` will be applied, otherwise the
-This processor is useful for applying processors such as 'dedupe' based on the
+`else_processors` are applied.
+This processor is useful for applying
-content type of the message.
+processors based on the content type of the message.

 You can find a [full list of conditions here](../conditions).